w3c/wai-curricula/content/designer/forms-design.md

 {% include excol.html type="middle" %}

-Refer back to [Designer Module 2: Information Design, Topic: Naming and Grouping](/curricula/designer-modules/information-design/#topic-naming-and-grouping).
+Refer back to [Designer Module 2: Information Design, Topic Naming and Grouping](/curricula/designer-modules/information-design/#topic-naming-and-grouping).
 Show examples of labels and instructions in the context of forms.

 #### Learning outcomes for Topic